San Diego County Credit Union auto loans review

-The loan application itself is simple, but you must first:
+The loan application itself is simple, but you must first

 - Become a member of SDCCU.
-Apply online if you live or work in San Diego County, Riverside County or Orange County; work for an approved SDCCU employer; or are a Financial Fitness Association member.
+Apply online if you live or work in San Diego County, Riverside County or Orange County; work for an approved SDCCU employer; or be a Financial Fitness Association member.

 - Get a contract for your vehicle from a dealership.
 You’re on your own when it comes to researching vehicles and dealerships.
 Once there, tell the dealership that you’re financing with SDCCU.
-They should give you a contract, which SDCCU uses to determine your loan amount, rates and term.
+They should give you a contract, which SDCCU uses to determine your loan amount, rates and terms.

 - Go to SDCCU’s auto loans page and click Apply for a Loan.